Eddie Money Net Worth at Death: Albums, Tours & Full Biography

 Law enforcement ran deep in the Mahoney bloodline.
 His father Daniel, his brother, and his grandfather all served in the New York City Police Department.
 Following their lead felt natural – so Eddie joined the NYPD as a trainee after high school.

 But police work never captured his heart the way music did.
-The shift schedules, the structure, the uniform — none of it matched the restless energy inside him.
+The shift schedules, the structure, the uniform – none of it matched the restless energy inside him.
 He knew it.
 His family knew it.
-The question was what he’d do about it.
+The question was what he would do about it.

 The Move to Berkeley That Changed Everything